 Since I’ve been running further distances—and further I mean two or three miles—I haven’t been too concerned about my mile time.
 I’m more focused on my 5K time, although I know that’s built up of three individual miles.

-A few weeks ago, my boss said that he and one of my coworkers were thinking of signing up for a one mile race at a local brewery, and I thought, hey that should be easy.
+A few weeks ago, two of my coworkers were thinking of signing up for a one mile race at a local brewery, and I thought, hey that should be easy.
 So I also signed up, and we ran the race last Friday night.

 The brewery is in the town where I live, so it’s like I had home field advantage.
 I had been there twice before last year, and they sell cans in the local package stores.
 They have a Scottish Ale that I really like.